-Week 2: Slips, Trips, and Falls: These incidents are the most common type of injury.
+Week 2: Slips, Trips, and Falls: Week two of National Safety Month has to do with slips trips, and falls.
+These incidents are the most common type of injury.
 In concert with the tips from Week 1, slips, trips, and falls are often caused by unrecognized hazards.
 Many people think that these are only a concern for the elderly, but people of all ages are affected by injuries from these incidents.
 Once you’ve got your hazard recognition program in place, slips, trips, and falls will fall off sharply.

 Week 3: Fatigue: An unexpected cause of many dangerous moments around the office and the home is fatigue.
 From overworking to bad dieting and poor sleep, fatigue has many causes, and affects many people and can lead to serious injuries.
 Combating these issues can be difficult, but it’s crucial.
 This is especially the case for those who drive for a living, operate heavy machinery, or who oversee children.

-Week 4: Impairment: While sobriety is an obvious and important thing for maintaining your personal safety, there are many other forms of impairment that can lead to injuries, and thus should be watched for.
+Week 4: Impairment: National Safety Month concludes with a week about impairment.
+While sobriety is an obvious and important thing for maintaining your personal safety, there are many other forms of impairment that can lead to injuries, and thus should be watched for.
 Fatigue, as mentioned above, is a form of impairment, as is working or doing certain tasks while using some prescription medications.
 Consider the possibility of impairment whenever you’re doing something new, especially if you aren’t sure of the consequences.

 If you are injured in any way, Evergreen Personal Injury Counsel is here to help.
 Our caring team of experienced legal professionals understand the difficulties of a personal injury lawsuit and will help you get justice however possible.
 Contact us today!